 It is finally here!
-After months of trailing and numerous presentations, What Good Looks Like is published and we can start to understand how ICSs will be directed, supported and assessed in reaching digital maturity.
+After months of trailing and numerous presentations, What Good Looks Like is published and we can start to understand how integrated care systems (ICSs) will be directed, supported and assessed in reaching digital maturity.

 As a framework, it contains no surprises and little that anyone could or would argue wasn’t a good idea.
 But it launches with a sister statement Who Pays for What, and the two combined documents make it clear that ICSs have a lot of work to do – and a start needs to be made now.